jmacbeth/CA/README.md

 ## HOW TO LOAD

-This system was loaded and tested in SBCL.
+This system was loaded and tested in SBCL and CLISP.
 It relies on ASDF.

-To run in SBCL set up a registry entry for this directory or call (load "<this dir>/cdparser.asd")
+To run, place the code in ~/common_lisp, set up a registry entry for this directory, or call (load "<this dir>/cdparser.asd")

 then